ronf/asyncssh/docs/api.rst

 AsyncSSH has extensive public key and certificate support.

 Supported public key types include DSA, RSA, and ECDSA.
-In addition, ed25519 keys are supported if the libnacl package and libsodium library are installed.
+In addition, Ed25519 keys are supported if the libnacl package and libsodium library are installed.

-Supported certificate types include version 00 certificates for DSA and RSA keys and version 01 certificates for DSA, RSA, ECDSA, and ed25519 keys.
+Supported certificate types include OpenSSH version 01 certificates for DSA, RSA, ECDSA, and Ed25519 keys.
 Support is also available for the certificate critical options of force-command and source-address and the extensions permit-pty and permit-port-forwarding.

 Several public key and certificate formats are supported including PKCS#1 and PKCS#8 DER and PEM, OpenSSH, and RFC4716 formats.